saia-burgess-controls/loopback-component-jb-migration/README.md

 }
 ```

-As soon as you perform raw sql queries you'll be restricted to the schema your datasource is
+or per datasource.
+As soon as you perform raw sql queries you'll be responsible to handle
-tied to.
+the schema yourself.

+> **Note:** Be aware that Postgres resolves the schema based on the `search_path` which is
+`"$user", public` by default.
+So if you have a schema that has got the same name as the user opening
+the connection, it misleadingly looks like your queries do respect the schema out of the box.
+**They don't!**